Artwork shows an illustrated row of different people from the waist up

 It is thought that 9% of adults in the UK have diabetes.
 Some of these people will have a diagnosis, and some will not.
 If someone does not know they have diabetes, they can not access the treatments to control their blood sugar levels, this increases the risk of secondary harms, for example nerve damage and sight loss.

-Of all households, 66% own their own home (either with or without a mortgage), 14% live in socially rented homes, and 18% live in privately rented homes.
+According to 2021 Census, of all households in York, 66% own their own home (either with or without a mortgage), 14% live in socially rented homes, and 20% live in privately rented homes or rent free.

 NHS health checks are intended to support the prevention and early identification of chronic health conditions by looking at things like weight, blood pressure, and cholesterol.
 After the age of 40, adults should be invited for this preventative health appointment once every five years, therefore, 20% of the group should be invited each year.
-In York, 4% of people were had a health check in 2022/2023, this is significantly less than the England average invite rate which is 7%.
+In York, 3.7% of people were had a health check in 2024/2025, this is significantly less than the England average invite rate which is 9%.
+The approach in York is to offer targeted Health Checks to specific population groups, such as those living in areas of deprivation, those with a mental health condition, those with a neurodiversity diagnosis.

 There are 83,500 households in York.
 94% of households speak English as their main language.
 3% of households have at least one person who speaks English as their main language, and 3% of households have no one who speaks English as their main language.